The Impact 100 amplifier

 On the left, a Dealer Support brochure illustrating various cabs and amps, including a 100W bass unit, and a 100W stack in white.
 For the use of white stacks by the band Dantalian's Chariot, see the photo below.
 On the right, Don Mackrill at the Frankfurt Fair in 1965.

 Perhaps the most successful amp in the range was the Impact 60, a two channel 50-60W amp, still well regarded in terms of sound and performance, and not hard to find second hand.
-A good example is represented on John Chamber's excellent site: Champ Electronics.
+A good example is represented on John Chamber's site: Champ Electronics.
 The one hundred watt version, however, is extremely scarce these days.

 As Sixten indicated, the Impact 100 is effectively a three-channel Vox AC80/100.
-The four EL34s are run in cathode bias with 270ohm resistors; and each of the three preamp channels mirrors the unusual tonal arrangement of the Vox model - the bass control for instance adds a massive hit even when raised by a small amount from "0".
+The four EL34s are run in cathode bias with 270ohm resistors; and each of the three preamp channels mirrors the unusual tonal arrangement of the Vox model - the bass control for instance adds a massive hit even when raised by a small amount from zero.
 Sixten expressed his concern at the red-plating of the power valves on two Plexi Palace bulletin board threads - here and here.
 Anyone standing behind one of these things with all valves blazing (270ohm resistors in place) will soon share his feelings.

 No doubt sensing that current was the enemy in the AC80/100 circuit, the designer of the Impact 100 provided massive C-core transformers for both mains and output.
-But in view of the small number of survivals, it may be that his strategy came to nothing, and the amps by and large folded when pushed.

 Sixten's amp is illustrated on his site: Sixten's Impact 100.
 Only a half dozen or so other survivors are known.